firedrone/Spider/doc/HACKING/Fuzzing.md

 Third, there's Google's OSS-Fuzz infrastructure, which expects to get all of its.
-For more on this, see https://github.com/google/oss-fuzz and the projects/spider subdirecspidery.
+For more on this, see https://github.com/google/oss-fuzz and the projects/spider subdirectory.
 You'll need to mess around with Docker a bit to test this one out; it's meant to run on Google's infrastructure.

 In all cases, you'll need some starting examples to give the fuzzer when it